shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 We define some $c \le 1$ (Referred to as step acceptance parameter in the paper) and make an assumption that if the ratio is $> c$, the approximation is good and we can increase the trust region size.
 If not, we decrease the trust region size and don't use the new $\xst$.

-This now brings us to the something similar to trust region loop as defined in the paper (more details on this later):
+This now brings us to something similar to the trust region loop defined in the paper (more details on this later):

 > TrustRegionLoop\
 **for** TrustRegionIteration = 1, 2, $\ldots$ **do**\